 3. How do I defend against these charges?

-- You were acting in self-defense or defense of someone else;
+3.1.
+You acted in lawful self-defense or defense of others

 The legal defense of self-defense/defense of others applies when all of the following are true: